ColeDicke/appointment-manager/README.md

 - Render spins the API down after 15 minutes without traffic.
 The first request afterward can take around a minute while the service wakes.
 The app remains responsive; if the first request times out, wait a moment and try again.
 - A Supabase Free Plan project can pause after a period of low activity.
-The project owner receives a warning email and can keep it active by visiting the dashboard or using the app.
-If it pauses, the owner must select **Resume project** in the Supabase dashboard before the shared app can work again.
+I, the project owner, receive a warning email and can keep it active by visiting the dashboard or using the app.
+If it pauses, I will resume project in the Supabase dashboard before the shared app can work again.
 - Supabase's built-in development email provider has a small confirmation-email limit.
 For frequent testing or production use, configure a custom SMTP provider.